 Feedback from the sport community will provide insight that will help the CCES develop a safe sport program that meets the needs of the Canadian sport system.
 Information about the consultation process will be available soon.

-Minster Qualtrough’s announcement stated that the CCES will evolve its organizational mandate to encompass all aspects of sport integrity, which is a relatively new concept.
+In May 2024, a Government of Canada announcement stated that the CCES will evolve its organizational mandate to encompass all aspects of sport integrity, which is a relatively new concept.
 A sport integrity agency is an organizational model that sees all integrity issues managed by one organization that is at arm’s length from sport and independent of outside influence.

-The CCES currently manages programs to address two major integrity issues, doping and competition manipulation, and the addition of safe sport will make the CCES the central agency for integrity issues in Canada.
+The CCES currently manages two programs to address major integrity issues, doping and competition manipulation, and the addition of safe sport will make the CCES the central agency for integrity issues in Canada.

 To contact the CCES about consultation opportunities or the program transition, email [email protected].